LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/reshaping-tables/_index.md

 Pandas has the ability to reshape tabular data from wide to long and vice versa.
 Before we dive into how to reformat the data, let's talk about the difference between **wide format**, and **long format**, as it relates to tabular data.

 Wide format can be thought of as a dataset that includes many columns of data as it relates to similar items.
-For example a dataset could hold a column for each different type of food `(chips, fruit, snack bar)` or beverages `(coffee, tea, water, soda)` that an office provides to it's employees.
+For example, a dataset could hold a column for each type of food `(chips, fruit, snack bar)` or beverage `(coffee, tea, water, soda)` an office provides to its employees.
 This would be considered wide format and would be displayed as follows:

 | chips | fruit | snack bars | coffee | water | soda |
 |-------|-------|-------------|---------|-------|------|